In this 24 Hours to Hell and Back episode, Gordon Ramsay visits Jaxon Edwin in Ellicott City, Maryland.

 She says that she doesn't feel that way at all and there is room for both of them.

-Gordon explains that the reason she does so well despite a worse location is that she is active in the community so in turn they rally around her.
+It is because she is active in the community so in turn they rally around her.

 He tells Jeff that if he was more present the community would do the same for him.